oliverkierepka/RDComponents/elements/rw-readmore/README.md

-#rw-readmore Component for Rewe Digital Web Components
+#rw-readmore Component for RD Web Components

 This component renders a readmore block